aguirre-lab/aguirre-lab/README.md

 Most of our technical work and project management is in GitHub: version control, documentation, code review, issues, etc.

-We use Dropbox to store results, smaller data sets, manuscripts, etc.
+We use Dropbox to store results, smaller data sets, manuscripts, etc. [`Here is a guide`](dropbox.md) to setting up Dropbox on a Linux machine.

 We use Keynote and Powerpoint for presentations.